robinboncoeur/Art/docs/writing/2DE-1stEd.md

 With a swagger to match.

-She was in full costume—breeches, shirt, waistcoat, coat, stockings and buckled shoes—with the most outrageous strut I had ever seen on a human being who was still technically required to thread needles for a living.
+She was in full costume — breeches, shirt, waistcoat, coat, stockings and buckled shoes — with the most outrageous strut I had ever seen on a human being who was still technically required to thread needles for a living.
 Her hair was tucked under a hat worn at an angle suggesting stolen horses, ill-gotten gains, and possibly unpaid parking fines.

 Lucy stopped in the middle of the room and swept the hat from her head with a flourish.